Pacific Northwest Destination

-Bypass routes are provided by I-405, which skirts the western downtown area, and I-205, which swings in a wider arc through the eastern environs.
+Bypass routes are provided by I-405, which skirts the western downtown area, and I-205, which swings in a wider arc through the east.
 Both interchange with major routes and streets en route.

 Street SystemPortland is divided into five sections—S.W., S.E., N., N.W. and N.E.—with the Willamette River dividing east from west and Burnside Street separating north from south.
 A series of 11 bridges connects the east and west sides.
 Street addresses are keyed to each of the sections—121 N.E.
 21st Ave., or 200 S.W.
 Taylor St.

 The city's major thoroughfares are, from west to east, Burnside Street, Sandy Boulevard and US 26 (Powell Boulevard), and from north to south, Grand Avenue, Martin Luther King Jr. Boulevard and 82nd Street.
 Many minor streets, especially downtown, are one-way, with alternate streets going in opposite directions.

 The speed limit within the city is 20 mph.
 Most major thoroughfares and express boulevards have limits of 35 mph, unless otherwise posted.

 Left turns on red are permitted on one-way streets only; the driver must come to a full stop and yield to traffic with the green light.
 Right turns on red, after coming to a full stop and yielding to traffic with the right of way, are permitted at all intersections unless otherwise posted.